rhthsa/openshift-demo/application-metrics.md

 ## Custom Grafana Dashboard
 <!-- https://access.redhat.com/solutions/5335491 -->
-Use Grafana Operator (Community Edition) to deploy Grafana and configure datasource to Thanos Querier
+Use **Grafana Operator by Red Hat** to deploy Grafana and configure datasource to Thanos Querier

+Remark: **Grafana Operator is Community Edition - not supported by Red Hat**

 - Create project

   ```bash